Accessing Nextcloud files using WebDAV

-Right-Click Certificate, Select All Tasks, Import.
+Right-Click Certificate, Select All Tasks, and Import.

-Select the Save Cert from the Desktop.
+Select the saved certificate from the Desktop.

-Check the Box that says Show Physical Stores, Expand out Trusted Root Certification Authorities, and select Local Computer there, click OK, Complete the Import.
+Check the Box that says Show Physical Stores, expand out Trusted Root Certification Authorities, select Local Computer there, click OK, and Complete the Import.

-Close browser, then re-open and test.
+Close the browser, then re-open and test.